snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 }
 ```

-This data structure will serve as both the input and the output of the script - for Javascript it will be an object, and for Lua a table.
+This structure is represented as an object in the script engine, and serves as both the input and output of the script

 Scripts must define a main function with a single input argument: